 Some people worry that they will feel unwell after having the flu vaccine, or that they will get the flu.
-But there is nothing to worry about as the flu vaccine is considered very safe.
+But the injectable flu vaccine cannot give you flu, and flu vaccines are considered to be very safe.

-You might have a bit of redness and soreness on your arm if you have the injection.
-With any of the flu vaccines, you might get a mild headache and aching muscles after your vaccination, but these are nothing to worry about and should ease within one or two days.
+You might have a bit of redness and soreness on your arm if you receive the vaccine as an injection.
+You might also get a mild headache and aching muscles after your vaccination.
+These side-effects are your body’s immune system responding and is nothing to worry about.
+Any side-effects should go away within a couple of days.

 You can book an appointment to get the flu vaccine at your GP surgery or at some pharmacies.
 If you’re pregnant, you may be able to get the vaccine through your midwife.

 Lots of employers now offer the flu vaccine to their employees.
 This might be with a nurse at your place of work, or by applying for a voucher which you can use at a pharmacy.

 You can also choose to pay for the flu vaccine yourself.

 Having the flu vaccine will cover you for one season.
 So, it’s important to have the vaccine each year at the beginning of autumn.
 The flu vaccination programme is starting in September, throughout autumn and early winter.
 However, you can still get the flu vaccine later in the year if you’ve been unable to book an appointment before then.